afshinrahimi/wikiumls/README.md

 # Code

 Most code is used for preprocessing of the dataset, otherwise, you can use BERT to train the two sentence classification.
-You can download the dataset from here, a Wikidata dump, UMLS (to extract aliases), and benchmark your alignment model.
+You can download the dataset from here, a Wikidata dump, a Wikipedia dump, and UMLS (to extract CUI aliases) or you can download the preprocessed training files with content above with 0 or 1 relevance scores to benchmark your alignment model.

+# Future work
+We did not use Wikipedia text for the final neural reranking, because we wanted our model to generalise on all Wikidata where Wikipedia text for most entities is not available.
+The relationship between entities exists both in UMLS and Wikidata, we did not use those relations for alignment, the use of which can potentially improve the alignment.